Getting started with Babylon¶

 Install Babylon¶

-You can install babylon globally in your system
+You can install Babylon globally on your system:

 pip install .